davidcooper1/Water-Management-Game/Project 3/README.md

 ### Work Distribution

 * David Cooper
+  - Event animations and Event sounds
+* Tien Dang
   - City Modeling
-  - Building App
+  - New Mechanics
-* Tien Dang
-  - Script for Game Functionality
 * Olisa Omekam
   - UI
+  - Sound

 ### How the Game Works
 * The player must meet the water consumption needs of the city through a turn base game.